Jennifer Lopez Stuns In Sparkling Cleopatra-Like Golden Ensemble On Stage At Maluma Concert

 Just when you think that Jennifer Lopez can’t top her latest outfit, she does it again.
 This time she stepped onto the stage at Maluma’s concert on Friday night decked out in gold from head to toe.

-The “Hustlers” actress made a surprise appearance alongside her “Marry Me” co-star, Maluma, as she stepped out in an amazing golden goddess-like dress that may have had the concert goers going crazy.
-She also stunned her Instagram followers after she also shared the song they performed together on the social media platform.
-The Daily Mail also had additional photos of the singing duo.
-Jennifer Lopez walked out onto the stage at Madison Square Garden in a cloud of smoke and looking every bit like the sensation that she is.
+The “Hustlers” actress made a surprise appearance alongside her “Marry Me” co-star, Maluma, as she appeared in an amazing golden goddess-like dress that may have had the concert goers going crazy.
+She also stunned her Instagram followers after she shared the song they performed together on the social media platform.
+The Daily Mail had additional photos of the singing duo, which showed Lopez walking out on stage in a cloud of smoke, looking every bit like the sensation she is.

 Her floor-length golden dress hugged her famous curves and featured plenty of sparkle and sass throughout.
-One arm was exposed, while the other sleeve was all fringe.
-The leafy design of the outfit appeared to also show off a little skin in spots of sheer fabric throughout.
-It was accented with a golden belt around her middle as well.
+Her left arm was exposed, while the right sleeve was all fringe.
+The leafy design appeared to show off a little skin in spots of sheer fabric along the dress.
+It was accented with a golden belt around her middle.

-To add to the dramatic look, Lopez had on a thick gold choker around her neck and her Cleopatra-like headdress made her appear to be the queen that her fans know her to be.
+To add to the dramatic look, Lopez had on a thick gold choker around her neck and a Cleopatra-like headdress that made her appear to be the queen her fans know her to be.
 Her matching gold jewelry consisted of thick danging earrings and several rings on her fingers.
 Her sparkling gold nail polish finished off the look.

 You never know what to expect at a #SoldOut @maluma show ????